AppertaFoundation/openeyes/docs/src/tutorials/javascript/dialog.md

 	});

 A new instance of a dialog will create the HTML elements in the DOM and will not be displayed.
-If you want to display the dialog, you need to use the `open` method:
+If you want to display the dialog, you need to use the {@link Dialog#open}
+method:

 	new OpenEyes.Dialog({
 		title: 'This is a title',